 Air conditioner leaks are messy, inconvenient and, unfortunately, not always discovered in time to prevent extensive damage.
 If your air handler is located in the attic, as is the case in many Texas homes, a leaky HVAC system can mean a damaged ceiling and pricey repairs.
 Here are three reasons why your HVAC unit might leak and damage your ceiling.

-The No. 1 cause of an air conditioner leak is a clogged condensate line.
+- Clogged condensate line.
+The number one cause of an air conditioner leak is a clogged condensate line.
 When warm air blows over your AC’s evaporator coil, condensation forms.
 This condensation drips into a drain pan and is removed from your home through a condensate drain line.
 If this drain line becomes clogged with mold, sludge or dirt, the water backs up and overflows the pan.
-The water puddles in your attic and eventually leaks through the ceiling of your Texas home.
+The water puddles in your attic and eventually leaks through the ceiling of your home.

 The good news is that you can avoid damage caused by a leaky AC by taking care of your HVAC equipment.
-The preventive maintenance we offer at Sinclair includes changing your air filter, inspecting the drip pan and cleaning the condensate line.
+The preventive maintenance we offer at Sinclair Heating, Cooling, Plumbing, Inc includes changing your air filter, inspecting the drip pan, and cleaning the condensate line.

 Contact Sinclair before you have an unsightly mess to deal with, and let us help you prevent costly ceiling repairs.
-To learn more about how preventive maintenance keeps your system in good health, check out the benefits of a Sinclair tuneup or call 844-749-COOL.
+To learn more about how preventive maintenance keeps your system in good health, check out the benefits of a Sinclair tune-up or call (806) 454-9332.